facebook/react/docs/docs/jsx-in-depth.md

 <MyTextBox autocomplete={true} />
 ```

-In general, we don't recommend using this.
-It's more consistent to just use the second form and explicitly pass `true`.
+In general, we don't recommend using this because it can be confused with the ES6 object shorthand `{foo}` which is short for {foo: foo} rather than `{foo: true}`.
 This behavior is just there so that it matches the behavior of HTML.

 ### Spread Attributes